Lindsey Graham is on the warpath to get Kavanaugh confirmed

 “We’re not gonna let a thousand accusations stop” the process, Graham said Wednesday. “(Democrats have) said publicly they want to delay this and get the majority back and hold a seat open.”

-He was indigent with reporters who questioned him about how and why he was so convinced Kavanaugh was innocent.
+He was indignant with reporters who questioned him about how and why he was so convinced Kavanaugh was innocent.

 Of Christine Blasey Ford, who is alleging Kavanaugh attempted to rape her at a high school party in 1982, Graham said, “You can’t tell me the time.
 You can’t tell me the location.
 And the people you tell me were at the party, they say it didn’t happen.
 So what am I supposed to do?
 You couldn’t get a warrant based on that.”